What You Need to Know About Hreflang & X-Default for International SEO

 The hreflang attribute can be implemented in the following:

-Make sure to only use one of these locations at a time.
-Furthermore, only use hreflang on pages you would like to be indexed.
+Make sure to only use one of these methods at a time.
+Furthermore, only use hreflang on pages you would like to be indexed by search engines.
+Importantly, the URLs you include in hreflang tags should be accessible: they should not redirect to other URLs, return 404 status codes, or be canonicalized to other URLs.

 Does Hreflang Affect Ranking?